 Provides motor control, protects the motor, and calculates torque limits.
 Set E2-01 to the full load amps (FLA) stamped on the motor nameplate.
+If Auto-Tuning completes successfully, the value entered to T1-04 will automatically be saved to E2-01.

-No. Parameter Name Setting Range Default E2-01 Motor Rated Current 10% to 200% of the drive rated current Determined by o2-04
+No. Parameter Name Setting Range Default E2-01 Motor Rated Current 10% to 150% of the drive rated current <1> Determined by o2-04